Let Us Evaluate your Spousal Support Case Today

 Alimony is financial support that is aimed at limiting the unfair economic effects of a divorce.
 This provides a continuous income to a lower-wage or non-wage-earning spouse so they can maintain a similar standard of living which they had during their marriage.
 During the divorce proceedings, alimony is going to be one of the biggest topics to discuss.

-Your family law attorney Los Angeles will explain that both the amount of the monthly support and the length that it will be provided will highly depend on a few different factors.
+Your family law attorney in Los Angeles will explain that both the amount of the monthly support and the length that it will be provided will highly depend on a few different factors.
 Each state has its own laws regarding spousal support.
 Some states won't allow it to be issued unless a marriage lasted for at least 10 years.
 In other states, spousal support may only last for a duration equal to that of the marriage.
-Your spousal support lawyer Los Angeles can reveal your state restrictions for the maximum length of spousal support.
+Your lawyer can reveal your state restrictions for the maximum length of spousal support.

 Temporary Support During A Pending Divorce

 Your attorney for divorce disputes can assist you in filing for temporary spousal support during the divorce process.
 If you and your spouse decide on a temporary support amount, it should be put into writing.
 This will make the payments from the spouse paying the support tax-deductible.

 In the event of a short marriage, a judge may order short-term support.
 This type of spousal support is limited to lasting only a few years, at most.
 The court will simply set a precise ending date that the funding spouse can stop paying spousal support.